technosophos/gpm-local/README.md

 In the above, `PACKAGE_NAME` is the name of the present package.
 This will make it possible for the go tools to locate all of the subpackages of the present package.

+## How It Works

+This works in a rather uninspiring way: It creates a symbolic link from the local package to `.gopath/src/` so that the Go tools find subpackages in `$GOPATH`.